 For data pre 2017/18 the financing costs and net debt have been allocated to networks based on the same basis as for previous RRP submissions.
-For data in 2018/19 and 2019/20 financing costs and net debt have been allocated to networks based on the repective RRP submission.
-For data in 2020/21 financing costs and net debt have been allocated to networks based on RAV consistent with our current RRP methodology.
+For data in 2018/19 to 2020/21 financing costs and net debt have been allocated to networks based on the respective RRP submission.